 - Encouraging everyone in the house to clean their hands regularly with soap and water or an alcohol-based hand sanitizer.

-Some individuals may be eligible for vaccination against monkeypox.
-A vaccine called ACAM2000, originally designed to prevent smallpox, is at least 85% effective at preventing monkeypox when administered before exposure, the CDC states (opens in new tab).
-In addition, JYNNEOS, a vaccine approved for both smallpox and monkeypox, is thought to be equally protective against the virus, based on clinical research and animal studies, according to the Johns Hopkins Bloomberg School of Public Health (opens in new tab).
+Some individuals may be eligible for vaccination against mpox.
+A vaccine called ACAM2000, originally designed to prevent smallpox, is at least 85% effective at preventing mpox when administered before exposure, the CDC states.
+In addition, JYNNEOS, a vaccine approved for both smallpox and mpox, is thought to be equally protective against the virus, based on clinical research and animal studies, according to the Johns Hopkins Bloomberg School of Public Health.

 People are considered fully vaccinated about two weeks after their second shot of JYNNEOS and four weeks after receiving ACAM2000.
 As stated in the previous section, the vaccines may be given prior to exposure, to prevent infection, or after exposure to reduce the severity of people's symptoms or to prevent the infection from taking hold.